-Effective and successful leaders, often with a doctorate in educational leadership, help organizations adapt to modern challenges, improve employee and personnel satisfaction, and increase productivity.
+Effective and successful leaders, often with a doctorate in leadership, organization development, doctorate in educational leadership, help organizations adapt to modern challenges, improve employee and personnel satisfaction, and increase productivity.
 This quick guide will go over the basics of change leadership skills, demonstrate why change leadership is important, and provide resources for you to continue growing as a transformational leader.

 What is Change Leadership?

 Change leadership focuses on the human side of structural and social changes.
-Many executives understand that their organizations have to grow in order to survive.
+It's crucial in the change process and in successfully managing change within an organization.
+Many executives and senior leaders understand that their organizations have to grow in order to survive.
 However, proposed change initiatives may fail to have a lasting impact if the management in organizations focus more on dollars and cents than on the actual people who are affected by new changes.

 Key Areas of Change